isomorphic-software/smartclient-docs/classes/ResultTree.md

 ## Attr: ResultTree.loadDataOnDemand

 ### Description
 Does this resultTree load data incrementally as folders within the tree are opened, or is it all loaded in a single request?
-Must be true if [ResultTree.fetchMode](#attr-resulttreefetchmode) is "paged"
+Must be true if [ResultTree.fetchMode](#attr-resulttreefetchmode) is "paged".

-See the [keepParentsOnFilter](#attr-resulttreekeepparentsonfilter) overview for special considerations when filtering a load-on-demand tree

 ### See Also